containers/podman-desktop/website/docs/working-with-containers/registries/index.md

 Podman Desktop has access to public registries by default.

-You might want to configure Podman Desktop to authenticate to
+You might want to configure Podman Desktop to authenticate to:

 - A pre-configured registry: